Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

 \item Flux scale degeneracy between gain and system temperature.

-\item DC mode degeneracy between system temperature components. \end{enumerate} To mitigate these degeneracies, known as absolute calibration, we typically require precise knowledge of specific aspects of $\Tsys$.
+\item Degeneracy between system temperature components.
+For example absolute offsets (baseline) of both the measured sky and the receiver temperature. \end{enumerate} To mitigate these degeneracies, known as absolute calibration, we typically require precise knowledge of specific aspects of $\Tsys$.
 This knowledge can be acquired in at least two ways: \begin{itemize} \item \textit{External calibration}: Known $T_{\rm sky}$ parameters (pixels) for specific calibration sources; \item \textit{Internal calibration}: Knowledge of the absolute level of other $\Tsys$ components. \end{itemize} These constraints can be incorporated by placing priors on the corresponding components.
 As an example, in our subsequent demonstrations, we assume prior knowledge of specific sky pixel(s) used as external calibration source(s).